 Innovative teaching is defined broadly and may include the use of new instructional technologies, the use of traditional technologies in creative ways, novel approaches to instruction, and new ways to engage students in the learning process.

-The Innovation in Teaching Award will be made to one representative from each college and the library.
+The Innovation in Teaching Award is awarded to one representative from each college and the library.

 Each awardee will receive a $500 award, a commemorative plaque, and will be featured on the OAI website.

 In addition, winners have the opportunity to participate in an interview describing their innovation and resulting improvements (as seen below for the 2014 awardees).

 Proposals can be submitted by any full-time faculty member.

 The innovative practices must be completed no more than 3 years ago.

 Previous winners must wait three years before submitting a new proposal for the Award.

 In the online online proposal form, you will be asked to describe your approach, technique, or project .
 Then, you will be asked to describe how your approach meets each of the following award criteria:

 The approach is innovative (per the above description) (600 words maximum).